 The original Lotus Elan is an archetype for ‘less is more’ motoring zen, nearly up there with the Lotus Seven in purity, but I think sexier in conception and execution.
 A consistent pick on ‘best ten sports cars’ lists for nearly 50 years, the Elan of Colin Chapman and Ron Hickman has been emulated since by the Miata, in name only by the subsequent Lotus M100, and in part or in spirit by other sports cars.
 But the Elan experience is unique for all it offers: nimbleness combined with ride comfort, rarity, good looks, value, and fun for the buck.
 And very few have bested it for overall road competence at any price.
 For its time, it was special.
 And this special quality has proved timeless.
 We were blessed.

 On the other hand, certainly the entirely praiseworthy scenario outlined above is selective memory and nostalgia working overtime.
 The Elan was expensive for its time, 2.5x the cost of much higher volume Spitfire, but handsomer and noticeably quicker.
-It had a temperament; smooth driving around town was difficult due to typically uneven response of the large-jetted Webers of the SE configuration such as mine, combined with the bungee cord response of the halfshafts; the concentration it took to be smooth about town could get really annoying.
+It had a temperament; smooth driving around town was difficult due to typically uneven response of the large-jetted Webers of the SE configuration, combined with the bungee cord response of the rubber donut articulation in the halfshafts; the concentration it took to be smooth about town could get really annoying.
 The cockpit was smallish; large people with large feet such as myself had to imagine ourselves smaller to be truly comfortable (although this 185cm driver always thought it was more comfortable than an XKE).
 The water pump serviceability would rate a worst 10 list.
 It needed valve shimming and carb adjustment with regularity.
 The water temperature gauge gave frequent problems.
 There was annoying oil starvation on hard right hand turns.
+If the carb mounting wasn’t spot on, engine vibration would cause running lean, which could burn a hole in a piston.
 What were we thinking?